 Leafy greens like spinach and collard greens are naturally rich in folate.
 Asparagus, broccoli, Brussels sprouts, papaya, oranges, avocados, sunflower seeds, peanuts, flax, almonds, strawberries, and raspberries also contain high levels of folate.
 Many legumes, including lentils, pinto beans, garbanzo beans, black beans, and Nuzest’s star ingredient, peas, and are natural sources of the vitamin, as well.
 Bread, flour, cornmeal, pasta, rice, and other grain products must now all contain folic acid, per a 1996 FDA mandate that aimed to reduce risks of neural tube defects.
 It should be noted, however, that organic brands do not have to follow this regulation, so be sure to check nutrition labels if you have a concern.

 How can I add more folate to my diet?

-If you are concerned you’re not getting enough folate, try adding more fresh fruits, vegetables, legumes, seeds, and leafy greens mentioned above, and consider adding some Nuzest Good Green Snack bars to your diet.
+If you are concerned you’re not getting enough folate, try adding more fresh fruits, vegetables, legumes, seeds, and leafy greens mentioned above.

 Gropper, SS, Smith, JL.
 Advanced Nutrition and Human Metabolism, Sixth Edition.